berylcczhang/TEST/doc/sphinx/output.rst

 * ``Time``: evolution time at which the output is produced
 * ``Wavelength``: observed frame wavelength at which the spectrum is evaluated
-* ``L_lambda``: specific luminosity at the specified wavelength, without extinction
+* ``L_lambda``: specific luminosity at the specified wavelength, before extinction or nebular effects are applied
+* ``L_lambda_neb``: specific luminosity at the specified wavelength, after the light has been processed through the nebula (only present if SLUG was run with nebular emission enabled)
-* ``L_lambda_ex``: specific luminosity at the specified wavelength after extinction is applied (only present if SLUG was run with extinction enabled)
+* ``L_lambda_ex``: specific luminosity at the specified wavelength after extinction is applied, but without the effects of the nebula (only present if SLUG was run with extinction enabled)
+* ``L_lambda_neb_ex``: specific luminosity at the specified wavelength, after the light is first processed by the nebular and then subjected to dust extinction (only present if SLUG was run with both extinction and nebular emission enabled)

 If ``output_mode`` is ``ascii``, these data are output in a series of columns, with different trials separated by lines of dashes.
-Note that some entries for ``L_lambda_ex`` may be blank.
+Note that some entries for ``L_lambda_ex`` and ``L_l_neb_ex`` may be blank.
 This indicates wavelengths for which a stellar atmosphere model was available, but outside the wavelength range included in the user-specified extinction curve file.
 Extincted luminosities are unavailable at these wavelengths due to the lack of an extinction curve.

  If ``output_mode`` is ``fits``, the output FITS file has two binary table extensions.
 The first table contains a field listing the wavelengths at which the spectra are given; if extinction was enabled in the SLUG calculation, it also contains a field ``Wavelength_ex`` listing the wavelengths at which the extincted spectrum is computed.
 The second table has three fields if SLUG was run without extinction, or four fields if it was run with extinction.
 The first three fields, always present, give the trial number, the time, and the spectrum ``L_lambda`` at that time.
-The final field, ``L_lambda_ex``, gives the extincted spectrum at that time and trial.
+The remaining fields ``L_lambda_neb``, ``L_lambda_ex``, and ``L_lambda_neb_ex``, give the spectra including nebular processing, extinction, and both.
 Both the ASCII- and FITS-formatted output should be fairly self-documenting.

 For binary output, the file is formatted as follows.
 The file starts with

+* ``Nebular`` (``byte``): a single byte, with a value of 0 indicating that nebular processing was not enabled for this run, and a value of 1 indicating that it was enabled
 * ``Extinct`` (``byte``): a single byte, with a value of 0 indicating that extinction was not enabled for this run, and a value of 1 indicating that it was enabled
 * ``NWavelength`` (``std::vector<double>::size_type``, usually ``unsigned long long``): the number of wavelength entries in the spectra
 * ``Wavelength`` (``NWavelength`` entries of type ``double``)